SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 - [~] Inapplicable
 - [ ] Incomplete
 -----------------------------
+- [ ] Ensure file upload names are sanitized.
 - [ ] Ensure file upload byte limit is enforced.
 - [ ] Ensure size limit for form submission is enforced.
-- [ ] Ensure size limit for login submission is enforced.
+- [ ] Ensure size limits for login submission is enforced.
 - [ ] Ensure custom rate limit for form submission is enforced.
 - [ ] Ensure custom rate limit for login submission is enforced.
 - [ ] Ensure default rate limit is enforced for all other applicable endpoints.